This post was inspired by my girl, Michelle from She's Not So Basic's “The Unexpected Mother's Day” Post. Love you <3

 The truth is, I don't believe family is who we are connected to by blood.
 I believe family are the people who are there for us by choice.
 Through the good and the bad, not just one or the other.
 Family are the people who teach us about life and love, who we are as people, and who we want to become.
 The title of “family” is earned in my book.
 Which is why the man I call my dad is a man who came into my life when I was seven years old, Roger Taft.

 I remember the first time I met him.
-My mom brought me to his office, where his secretary handed me a pile of individually wrapped presents (they were clothes for my Barbie’s).
-This wasn’t the first time people had tried to by my love (read: biological father), but this memory always stood out to me.
+My mom brought me to his office, where his secretary handed me a pile of individually wrapped presents (they were clothes for my Barbie's).
+This wasn't the first time people had tried to buy my love (read: biological father), but this memory always stood out to me.
 I felt so special.
 Maybe it was coming off the string off d-bags my mom had been dating, but I instantly liked this dude as much as I could (I was very protective of my mom as a child).

 As an ACOA, I understand that when I like someone or feel vulnerable, I have a tendency to push them away in inexplicable ways.
 But as a kid, I gave him hell.
 I mean absolute hell.
 I called him names, I constantly forced my mom to choose between the two of us.
 After about four years they broke up because he didn't feel like there was room in the relationship.
 But they found their way back together.
 Over the years, he slowly chipped away at my jaded exterior.
 Moving in with us officially (even though it basically had felt like we all lived together for years) when I entered my teen years he quickly picked up the roll as “Mr. Mom”.

 He worked from home, and found himself in the morning middle school car pool.
 Making after schools snacks, and chasing away every boy that came near our house.
 Even so, we would still have the occasional blow out fight.
 We were so similar and so different.
 Both strong willed, passionate, sensitive, and opinionated.
 We would go toe-to-toe on what was for dinner, board games, TV shows, really anything under the sun.
-You could say we were both carried a lot of unresolved anger and were always looking for a fight.
+You could say we both carried a lot of unresolved anger and were always looking for a fight.
 Something I still work on to this day.
-My mom couldn’t take us to restaurants at one point because every meal ended in a food fight.
-We didn’t know when to stop until the other was upset.
+My mom couldn't take us to restaurants at one point because every meal ended in a food fight.
+We didn't know when to stop until the other was upset.

 Despite his Harley Davidson, and tough guy appearance, my dad was a mush.
 A total teddy bear that just wanted to be loved and adored.
 He wanted to feel wanted and hated how independent my mom and I were at times.
 Despite all of his flaws, he was my dad and an absolute love of my life.
 Our love was unconditional.
 We were family.